-In premature infants with a hemodynamically significant PDA and compromised respiratory status, the PDA can sometimes be closed by using a COX inhibitor (either ibuprofen lysine or indomethacin [see table Indomethacin Dosing Guidelines for doses]).
+In premature infants with a hemodynamically significant PDA and compromised respiratory status, the PDA can sometimes be closed by using a COX inhibitor (either ibuprofen lysine or indomethacin [see table Indomethacin Dosing Guidelines Indomethacin Dosing Guidelines* Patent ductus arteriosus (PDA) is a persistence of the fetal connection (ductus arteriosus) between the aorta and pulmonary artery after birth.
+In the absence of other structural heart abnormalities... read more for doses]).
 COX inhibitors work by blocking the production of prostaglandins.
-Three doses of indomethacin are given IV q 12 to 24 h based on urine output; doses are withheld if urine output is < 0.6 mL/kg/h.
-An alternative is ibuprofen lysine 10 mg/kg po followed by 2 doses of 5 mg/kg at 24-h intervals.
+Three doses of indomethacin are given IV every 12 to 24 hours based on urine output; doses are withheld if urine output is < 0.6 mL/kg/hour.
+An alternative is ibuprofen lysine 10 mg/kg orally followed by 2 doses of 5 mg/kg at 24-hour intervals.

 In the past, if fluid restriction and/or a COX inhibitor was unsuccessful, the PDA was ligated surgically.
 Over the past decade, it has been recognized that this nonselective approach to PDA therapy has not resulted in better long-term outcomes.
 More recent efforts have focused on better defining the subgroup of patients with a hemodynamically significant PDA in whom surgery is more likely to be beneficial.
 Echocardiography plays an important role in this determination of hemodynamic significance.

 A few centers have successfully used transcatheter closure of PDAs in preterm infants < 2 kg.